 She has won or been among the finalists of several international Lieder contests, including Das Lied in Berlin and the International Brahms Contest in Pörtschach (with Ainoa Padrón).
 In 2015, along with Boris Radulovic, she won the International Lied Duet Contest Rhine-Ruhr, whose jury was headed by Norman Shetler.
 In the same year she and Ainoa Padrón took home 2nd Prize and the Special Award for the Interpretation of Contemporary Lieder at the Cantando-Parlando Lieder Contest.

-At the 2014 Festival Vocallis in Vaals, Netherlands, Pavone and her frequent collaborator , Pianist Ainoa Padrón were awarded the Lied Prize.
-They performed in a Liederabend there again in November 2015.
-Also in the 2015/16 season, Pavone and pianist Boris Radulovic are scheduled to give a Liederabend at the prestigious Lieder series “Im Zentrum Lied” in Cologne.
-In May 2017 they will perform in a concert for the "Rising Stars"-Program of "International Lied Festival" in Zeist, Netherlands, where they returned in 2021 and 2022 as prize holders "Ambassador for Lied".
+At the 2014 Festival Vocallis in Vaals, Netherlands, Pavone and her frequent collaborator, Pianist Ainoa Padrón were awarded the Lied Prize.
+They performed in a Liederabend there again in 2015.
+Also in the 2015/16 season, Pavone and pianist Boris Radulovic gave a Liederabend at the prestigious Lieder series “Im Zentrum Lied” in Cologne.
+In May 2017 they performed in a concert for the "Rising Stars"-Program of "International Lied Festival" in Zeist, Netherlands, where they returned in 2021 and 2022 as prize holders "Ambassador for Lied".
 In future, they will perform recitals in Köln and in the prestigious Oxford Lieder Festival.